JohnSundell/Marathon/README.md

 $ cp -f .build/release/Marathon /usr/local/bin/marathon
 ```

+To update Marathon, simply repeat any of the above two series of commands, except cloning the repo.

+## Requirements

+Marathon requires the following to be installed on your system:

+- Swift 3.1 or later (bundled with Xcode 8.3 or later)
+- Git
+- Xcode (if you want to edit scripts using it)

 ## Examples

 Check out [this repository](https://github.com/JohnSundell/Marathon-Examples) for a few example Swift scripts that you can run using Marathon.